oracle/content-and-experience-toolkit/sites/doc/Build-Test.md

-# OCE Toolkit: Theme Build/Test Process
+# OCM Toolkit: Theme Build/Test Process

 The "cec install" command now creates a number of resources in order to support optimize of themes and components during deployment as well as creating automated tests.